svaksha/diversity-index/di-awards.md

-__General grants and awards for Women in STEM, Post Doctoral Research grants and scholarships and fellowships for women graduates interested in pursuing higher education in CS research and/or graduate studies at different Universities around the world.__
+__General grants and awards for Women pursuing graduate school in STEM fields and/or Post Doctoral Research grants and scholarships and fellowships for women graduates interested in pursuing higher education in CS research and/or graduate studies at Universities around the world.__

 + [INTERNATIONAL SCHOLARSHIPS](#international-scholarships)
    + [Doctoral Fellowships](#doctoral-fellowships)